• Skip to primary navigation

 Instructions

 • When the broccoli is cooked, turn off the heat and transfer the broccoli to a large serving bowl.
-Add two tablespoons of olive oil to your skillet and heat it on medium high.
-Add your garlic to the pan and cook it for 30 seconds or just a little longer to soften it, being careful that it doesn't burn.
+Add two tablespoons of olive oil to the skillet and heat it on medium high.
+Add the garlic to the pan and cook it for 30 seconds or just a little longer to soften it, being careful that it doesn't burn.
 Turn off the heat and add the garlic and oil from the pan to your bowl of broccoli.
 Add the remaining two tablespoons of oil, the lemon zest, parsley, lemon juice and seasonings to the bowl and stir well with two spoons.

 Notes